torproject/onionbalance/docs/v3/tutorial-v3.rst

    $ git clone https://gitlab.torproject.org/asn/onionbalance.git
    $ cd onionbalance
    $ sudo python3 setup.py install
-   # Let's create an onionbalance config file
+   # Let's create an onionbalance config file.
+   # -n indicates how many empty backend address slots will be created.
+   # These can be easily modified with a text editor at any time.
    $ onionbalance-config --hs-version v3 -n 2

 After the final command you should have a ``./config/config.yaml`` file